karneh/mediationmonitor.github.io/index.md

 </figure>

 <br>

-_Figures 4.h- 4.j_ show how effective our methods are.
-The plots __should__ all show a large precense of frequencies between 0.3-0.1 Hz and a 1 Hz signal.
+**Figures 4.h-4.j** show how effective our methods are.
+The plots *should* all show a large precense of frequencies between 0.3-0.1 Hz and a 1 Hz signal.
 FIGURE BOTTOM FIGURE shows how longer time samples help distinguish the presence of these frequencies.
 Surprisingly, using a larger N value (to increase the plot resolution) does not help or yield new information in the frequency domain plot.
 The same goes for the plot that is made from a filtered signal (the third subplot in **Figures 4.h- 4.j**).

 This changes our plan of analysis to only use the default FFT function and filter out signals outside of our ranges of interest.